gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Discover or configure the JDK installations (Later)
 - Need some convention or mechanism for source that is conditionally included based on the target platform.
 (Later)

-### Story: Build author can describe the "language level" for the source

-TODO

 ### Story: Use a consistent approach for native and JVM platforms

 - Extract `NativePlatform` out of `Platform` (it's really a 'hosted C environment' as per the ISO C spec)